Cingulara/openrmf-msg-checklist/README.md

 ![.NET Core Build and Test](https://github.com/Cingulara/openrmf-msg-checklist/workflows/.NET%20Core%20Build%20and%20Test/badge.svg)

 # openrmf-msg-checklist
-> *As of version 1.8, this functionality is moved into the openrmf-api-read project to reduce the footprint and number of components.*
+> *As of version 1.8, this functionality is moved into the openrmf-msg-system project to reduce the footprint and number of components.*

 Messaging service to respond to internal API requests to receive artifact and checklist information using a NATS Request/Reply scenario.
 * openrmf.checklist.read to get a single checklist